 Server data flow¶

-The LDAP protocol stores strings in a Directory String type that should always be in utf-8.
-So when the ldap3 library communicate with the server it always encodes/decodes Directory strings with the utf-8 encoding.
+The LDAP protocol stores strings in a Directory String type that should always be in utf-8 and it’s stored in the

 User data flow¶